 By integrating these classes with our English, maths, and vocational skills, we can use music to tackle the greater education drop-off that prisoners regularly experience, and in turn reduce reoffending rates.

-Our Partners and recent programmes
+Our partners and recent music programmes

 Working with a diverse group of partners helps us to deliver exciting music programs that can be tailored to cater the varying needs of our learners.